HorizenLabs/zkverify-docs/docs/07-how_to_run_a_node/03-run_using_docker/04-run-validator-node.md

 Now that the blockchain knows those public session keys are associated to your validator account, you can proceed staking some of the tokens you own in order to have a chance to be elected as a validator for the next sessions.
 To achieve this you have to submit another type of extrinsic.

 But before doing this, you'd want to know what is the current stake of other validators, in order to stake sufficient tokens to become an active validator; current **zkVerify** implementation requires to be at least in the **top 10 stakers** in order to be included in the active validators set.
-Navigate to section `Developer` then subsection `Chain state` and select `staking`, `erasStakersOverview` in the two dropdown panels, finally click on `+` button:
+Navigate to section `Developer` then subsection `Chain state`, select `staking`, `erasStakersOverview` in the two dropdown panels and make sure to disable `include option` flag, finally click on `+` button:

 ![alt_text](./img/polkadotjs_stakers.png)